 6. Set reduction targets

 Once we know the size of our footprint, we can reduce it.
-Look at your average annual footprint, then set targets to reduce it – for example a goal of reducing travel emissions by 5% over the next 3 years.
+Look at your average annual footprint, then set targets to reduce it.
+You could start small with a goal of reducing travel emissions by 5% over the next 3 years.
 You can also set targets that aren’t emissions-based, such as reducing energy or water use by 2% a year.
 Set ambitious but achievable targets and report against these publicly on your website.
 This shows dedication to the environment, responsibility for your impacts, and that you’re willing to be held accountable to your stakeholders.
+To take it further, set a Science-Based Target, a public commitment to reduce your emissions in-line with a 1.5oC level of global warming.

 7. We love the waste hierarchy